Out of the frying pan and into the fire: Moving to a market access consultancy company

 These concerns abated quickly as I got to know the team.
 Source has a wonderful team of talented and passionate people with a diverse range of skills and expertise.
 The pace has undoubtedly been fast, but when you’re surrounded by a supportive team, it’s entirely manageable.
 Colleagues have been more than happy to answer my pesky emails about software systems, pitch in on project related queries, and walk me through company processes.
 It’s also reassuring to know that you’ve joined an incredibly accomplished and experienced team of people.
 The team at Source – consisting of medical writers, health economists, literature review analysts, statisticians, and project managers – has decades of market access experience, providing unrivalled technical capabilities as well as strategic perspectives.

-So, to those considering moving to a market access consulting company, I would say go for it.
+So, to those considering moving to a market access consultancy company, I would say go for it.
 But choose an organisation with an excellent work culture and supportive team.
 They make all the difference!

 If you’re considering your next career move or simply interested in finding out more about our market access services, please get in touch!